 According to Raine’s groundbreaking studies at the University of Pennsylvania, chronic exposure to manipulation and gaslighting can alter the limbic system – our emotional processing center.
 Using advanced neuroimaging, researchers have documented:

-In practical terms, survivors often experience:
+In practical terms, survivors of sociopaths often experience:

 1. Hypervigilance and Trust Disruption: “I analyze every email three times before sending it,” Sara explained, her shoulders tensing visibly even through the screen.
 “I’m constantly trying to predict where the next attack will come from, just like I did with my father.
 I save screenshots of every conversation because I never know when reality will get twisted.”